 Moreover, with only about sixty people having answered concerning Marseille, one can have doubts on the value of the results …

-But we can not say either that Marseille is a totally secure city where we can walk quietly everywhere and without risk… Indeed, it is unfortunately well known for its trafficking of all kinds (prostitution, drugs, arms) and for its high crime rate.
+But we cannot say either that Marseille is a totally secure city where we can walk quietly everywhere and without risk… Indeed, it is unfortunately well known for its trafficking of all kinds (prostitution, drugs, arms) and for its high crime rate.
 But it must also be pointed out that the crime rate in question mainly concerns settling scores between rival gangs or for drug-trafficking cases…

 Is Marseille really dangerous ?

-Just as we can say that there are dangerous districts in New York but that all districts in New York are not dangerous…
+Just as we can say that there are dangerous districts in New York but that not all districts in New York are dangerous…

-We can say that there are dangerous districts in Marseille but that all areas of Marseille are not dangerous !
+We can say that there are dangerous districts in Marseille but that not all areas of Marseille are dangerous !